amfred/does2016/README.md

 - People want to look good
 - Trust is a transitive property
 - Company policies to build trust: are we doing what we said we’d do?
-- You can't fire your way to reliable
+- You can't fire your way to reliable (David Blank-Edelman)

 # Executive buy-in that Agile/DevOps align to business value